explosion/thinc/website/docs/api-layers.md

 </inline-list>

 Pooling layer that reduces the dimensions of the data by selecting the maximum value for each feature.
-A `ValueError` is raised if one any element in `lengths` is zero.
+A `ValueError` is raised if any element in `lengths` is zero.

 | Argument    | Type                             | Description                |